davidedc/Minimal-2D-Js-Software-Renderer/CONVERTING_LOW_LEVEL_TESTS.md

                 rightX: Math.floor(x + finalRectWidth),     // e.g., if x + width is 372.5, this is 372
                 topY: Math.floor(y),                        // e.g., if y is 270.5, this is 270
                 bottomY: Math.floor(y + finalRectHeight)  // e.g., if y + height is 329.5, this is 329
             };
             return { logs, checkData };
             ```
+        *   **Example for a rectangle with a thicker stroke (e.g., `sw` pixels) where `x,y` are integer top-left coordinates:**
+            ```javascript
+            // In draw_... function:
+            // x, y are integer top-left coordinates of the rectangle's geometry.
+            // rectWidth, rectHeight are its dimensions.
+            // sw is the strokeWidth.
+            const checkData = {
+                leftX: x - sw / 2,
+                rightX: x + rectWidth + sw / 2 - 1, // Note the -1 for inclusive pixel boundary
+                topY: y - sw / 2,
+                bottomY: y + rectHeight + sw / 2 - 1  // Note the -1 for inclusive pixel boundary
+            };
+            return { logs, checkData };
+            ```